Sole survivor of horror crash farewells seven family members

 The sole survivor of Sunday's highway tragedy which killed his parents and five of his siblings was among the mourners at their tangi this morning.

-David Poutawa, 9, was discharged from hospital on Wednesday following Sunday's head-on crash on State Highway 1 between Wairakei and Atiamuri.
+David Poutawa, 9, was in a wheelchair, his right leg and left arm bandaged, after being discharged from hospital on Wednesday following Sunday's head-on crash on State Highway 1 between Wairakei and Atiamuri.

 He and his other surviving brother Legacy, who was at home with his grandmother when the crash happened, watched as their seven family members were farewelled at Timikara Marae, Moteo, in the Hawke's Bay.